riceroc/terra-aws-3tierVPC/README.md

 # Terraform on AWS - 3 Tier VPC

 Deploys a v1.22 k8s cluster, Bastion EC2 instance in a 3 tier vpc (public,private, DB) with elastic ips.
+Pre-reqs are Terraform, AWS CLI and Kubectl installed.

 ---
 ## Steps